suksit/guacamole_demo/README.md

 This is a demo code for Apache Guacamole installation with Nginx reverse proxy running on Docker (with some sensible default options)

+Tested on Docker Desktop for Windows with WSL 2

 ## Initialization

 CLone the repository